spurin/wsl-cgroupsv2/README.md

 wsl --version
 ```

-You should be on a version equal or greater than `WSL version: 1.2.5.0` and `Kernel version: 5.15.90.1`
+I recommend being on a version equal or greater than `WSL version: 1.2.5.0` and `Kernel version: 5.15.90.1`

 ### Configure WSL to use cgroupsv2